intelligenia/django-banish-plus/README.md

 2. Add ``'banish'`` to ``INSTALLED_APPS``

-3. Run ``manage.py migrate`` to apply database changes and create news tables.
+3. Run ``manage.py migrate`` to apply database changes and create new tables.

 4. Add ``BANISH_ENABLED = True`` to enable Django-Banish (handy if you lock yourself out, you can just set this to False)